DEFRA/grant-config-playground/README.md

 # grant-config-playground

-Grant specific config for woodland grant.
+Grant specific config for any old grant, as this is a playground for experiments.

 ## Usage